greensheep/plex-server-docker-rpi/README.md

 ## Playback failures

-If you experience problems with media that should direct play/stream to your client, and you mounted an external drive to `/home/pi/plex/data`, try setting the "Transcoder temporary directory" to a path on the mounted `/data` volume.
+If you experience problems with media that should direct play/stream to your client, and you mounted an external drive for your media, try setting the "Transcoder temporary directory" to a path on the mounted `/data` volume.
 For example, do:

-    mkdir /home/pi/plex/data/transcoder
+    mkdir {PATH TO DATA DIR}/transcode

-Then add `/data/transcoder` to `Settings -> Server -> Transcoder -> Transcoder temporary directory` in the Plex admin.
+Then add `/data/transcode` to `Settings -> Server -> Transcoder -> Transcoder temporary directory` in the Plex admin.

 Why?
-Most of the time your SD card will be realtively small 16/32Gb and can quickly run out of space.
+Most of the time your SD card will be realtively small (16/32/64Gb, etc) and can quickly run out of space.
 According to [this forum post](https://forums.plex.tv/discussion/206281/there-was-a-problem-playing-this-item), the lack of available space can cause transcoder problems.

 ## Development

-To build the images yourself, use the `docker-compose.dev.yml` file:
+To build the images yourself, use the `docker-compose.yml` file:

-    docker-compose -f docker-compose.yml -f docker-compose.dev.yml build
+    docker-compose build
-    docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d
+    docker-compose up